MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-getting-started.md

 1. Use the data models to create visualizations and reports.
 1. Share your report files for others to leverage, build upon, and share.
 You can share Power BI Desktop *.pbix* files like any other files, but the most compelling method is to upload them to the [Power BI service](https://preview.powerbi.com/).

 Power BI Desktop integrates proven Microsoft query engine, data modeling, and visualization technologies.
 Data analysts and others can create collections of queries, data connections, models, and reports, and easily share them with others.
 Through the combination of Power BI Desktop and the Power BI service, new insights from the world of data are easier to model, build, share, and extend.
-Power BI Desktop is a powerful, flexible, and a highly accessible tool to connect with and shape the world of data, build robust models, and craft well-structured reports.

 Power BI Desktop centralizes, simplifies, and streamlines what can otherwise be a scattered, disconnected, and arduous process of designing and creating business intelligence repositories and reports.
 Ready to give it a try?
 Let's get started.